amindotb/aibee/README.md

 ## Discriminator
 #### TL;DR
-This project has been created based on AI-Bee assessment.
+This project has been created based on AI-Bee roles.
 I did not add authentication because I think it's not something it's not something tricky and also mentioned as a bonus in the assessment description.

 Implemented:
 - [x] Complete CRUD operations API for each entity.
 (Editable category and product)